odkr/sucgi/README.rst

-suCGI checks whether the CGI script pointed to by the environment variable *PATH_TRANSLATED* is owned by a regular user, sets the real and the effective UID, the real and the effective GID, and the supplementary groups of the process to the UID, the GID, and the groups of that user respectively, cleans up the environment, and then runs the script.
+suCGI checks whether the CGI script pointed to by the environment variable *PATH_TRANSLATED* is owned by a regular user, sets the real and the effective UID, the real and the effective GID, and the supplementary groups of the process to the UID, the GID, and the groups of that user, cleans up the environment, and then runs the script.

 Requirements